 Or consider this swap.
 Walmart has recently ramped up its online shopping experience to compete with Amazon and Amazon Prime’s free shipping incentive.
 Through promotions and deep discounts, Walmart is encouraging customers to shop online and pick their order up at a local store.
-This strategy requires an omnichannel approach, with real-time, personalized email playing a key part in the business’ success.
+This strategy requires an integrated cross-channel approach, with real-time, personalized email playing a key part in the business’ success.

 Data, Feedback, Analytics.